MINI Countryman Common Problems and Solutions

 Problem:

-Has the engine on your Countryman been idling erratically?
-If so, the turbocharger dump valve is known for failing on this vehicle.
-If this part fails you will most likely notice that there is a lack of power when you put your foot on the accelerator.
-This poor idling is commonly known as 'hunting' which means that the revs rise and fall instead of remaining constant.
+Has the engine in your Countryman been idling unpredictably?
+If so, the turbocharger dump valve is known to fail on this vehicle.
+When this part fails, you will likely notice a lack of power when pressing the accelerator pedal.
+This poor idling is commonly called 'hunting', which means that the revs fluctuate instead of remaining steady.

 Solution:

-You will need to fit a replacement turbocharger dump valve to rectify the issue.
-We want to help you find your replacement turbocharger dump valve at a price that will keep you happy.
+You will need to fit a replacement turbocharger dump valve to resolve the issue.
+We aim to assist you in finding your replacement turbocharger dump valve at a price that will leave you satisfied.

 Difficulty level